Section for Food Safety and Zoonoses

 PHAGEBio: Phage biology and biocontrolOur research group studies the biology and applications of bacteriophages.
 Phages are which are viruses that infect bacteria.

-FreesLab - Bacterial Pathogenesis and Antibiotic ResistanceUnravelling the molecular mechanisms of Staphylococcus aureus.
+FreesLab - Bacterial Pathogenesis and Antibiotic ResistanceOur goal is to understand pathogenesis and antibiotic resistance at the molecular level.